pfsense/docs/source/vpn/ipsec/nat-with-ipsec-phase-2-networks.rst

 Address specify the *translated* network which will be seen by the far side.

-For example, connecting to a Vendor where they want the pfSense side to use 172.16.5.0/24 but the LAN is actually 192.168.1.0/24, set the top box to *Network*, enter *192.168.1.0/24* into the address entry box, then select *Network* in the lower box and put *172.16.5.0/24* into the
+For example, connecting to a Vendor where they want the pfSense router to use 172.16.5.0/24 but the LAN is actually 192.168.1.0/24, set the top box to *Network*, enter *192.168.1.0/24* into the address entry box, then select *Network* in the lower box and put *172.16.5.0/24* into the